-The Center for Human Growth and Development (CHGD) is pleased to announce our new Peer Grant Review Program designed to support faculty success in obtaining extramural funding for research related to children and adolescent health, behavior and/or development.
+The Center for Human Growth and Development (CHGD) offers a free internal Peer Grant Review Program designed to support faculty success in obtaining extramural funding for research related to child and adolescent health, behavior and/or development.

 - Increase the funding rate for extramural grant applications, particularly those to NIH and other federal funders.